coveooss/platform-sdk/README.md

 client.DocumentManager.DeleteDocuments(sourceId, documentsIdstoDelete, null);
 ```

-### Delete a specific document and its children
+### Deleting a specific document and its children
 You can delete a specific document and all of its children easily.
-For more information about deleting a document and its children, visit [Deleting an Item and Optionally, its Children in a Push Source](https://docs.coveo.com/en/171/cloud-v2-developers/deleting-an-item-and-optionally-its-children-in-a-push-source)
+For more information about deleting a document and its children, see [Deleting an Item and Optionally, its Children in a Push Source](https://docs.coveo.com/en/171/cloud-v2-developers/deleting-an-item-and-optionally-its-children-in-a-push-source)

 In this example, imagine you have added a document with an ID of `http://coveo.com/parent` and another document with an ID of `http://coveo.com/parent/child`.
 Clearly, it this example, the second document is the child of the former.
 To delete the parent and child documents:
 ```csharp